NATURAL88/heardle_v2/README.md

-# Since Heardle was shutdown a second version will be made
+# Since Heardle was shutdown I decided to make a second version as a personal project to learn SvelteKit